Background & Experience

-Banking & Financial Service
+Banking & Financial Services:

 MKB Law has advised many clients on complicated finance, refinance and restructuring packages.
 I have led the team dealing with these complex issues.
 We have also acted in difficult circumstances where banks have “overstepped the mark” and abused their position.
 Our team has been able to resolve these situations for borrowers including obtaining compensation in appropriate circumstances.

-Other Information & Outside Interests
+Other Information & Outside Interests:

 In 2016 I was honoured to be elected as President of the Belfast Chamber of Trade and Commerce.
 During my term, the Chamber launched the ‘Belfast Manifesto’, which set out plans for the immediate future of Belfast, but also served as a blueprint for the city over the next 10 years.